 About

-My approach to art making is to slow time, to process an image through a medium that operates at a time crafted from hand-worked surfaces and materials.
+My approach to art making is to slow time, to process an image through a medium that operates at a time crafted from hand-worked surfaces and natural materials.

 Natasha has lectured at various institutions and universities in South Africa and published as an independent writer.
 For a full list of exhibitions and project involvement please see her artist's CV.